joe-speedboat/workshop.container/20 Container Orchestration.md

 Linux worker nodes can as well virtualize VMs because of KVM (Kernel virtualization module).
 So with KubeVirt, Kubernetes can as well drive VMs, which brings a great benefit.
-- Native network isolation and segmentation, managed by Kubernetes
+- Native `network isolation` and segmentation, managed by Kubernetes
-- Shared and redundant Storage/Backup/Snapshot with Open Source technoligies like
+- Shared and redundant and automated `Storage`/Backup/Snapshot with Open Source technologies like
 	- CephFS
+	- Gluster
+	- Longhorn
+	- BlockDev
-	-
+	- ...

 ## Kubernetes and VMs, everythin gets better or at least different?
 Kubernetes is the new standard in Container management and to be honest, it does a fantastic job.